mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Expected - Link "Trip Advisor" to open Tripadvisor.co.uk page for Nilaveli in a new window.
 Testing - Clicked "Trip Advisor"
 Result - New window opens as expected.

+Expected - When mouse hovering over drop down menus, the lists of locations are shown.
+Testing - Mouse hovering over drop down menus.
+Result - The drop down menus lists are shown as expected.

+Expected - Link in navbar to open Home page.
+Testing - Clicked on "Home".
+Result - Home link in navbar opens Home page as expected.

+Expected - Links in navbar to open Mirissa page.
+Testing - Clicking on "Mirissa".
+Result - Mirissa link in navbar opens Mirissa page as expected.

+Expected - Links in navbar to open Anuradhapura page.
+Testing - Clicking on "Anuradhapura" .
+Result - Anuradhapura link in navbar opens Anuradhapura page as expected.

+Expected - Links in navbar to open Polonnaruwa page.
+Testing - Clicking on "Polonnaruwa".
+Result - Polonnaruwa link in navbar opens Polonnaruwa page as expected.

+Expected - Links in navbar to open Ella page.
+Testing - Clicking on "Ella".
+Result - Ella link in navbar opens Ella page as expected.

+Expected - Link in navbar to open Gallery page.
+Testing - Clicked on "Gallery".
+Result - Gallery link in navbar opens Gallery page as expected.

+Expected - Link in navbar to open Contact page.
+Testing - Clicked on "Contact".
+Result - Contact link in navbar opens Contact page as expected.

 #### **_Anuradhapura page_**